scalameter/scalameter/home/gettingstarted/generators.md

 The name of this axis is the name specified when the generator was created.
 This same name will be the name of an axis when you generate a chart using a `ChartReporter`.

+A special, caching, generator can be obtained by calling `cached` on a generator.
+This generator will not recreate the test input values each time the input data is traversed.
+Instead, it will create the data only once on first iteration and keep it cached afterwards.
+This is useful to avoid regenerating expensive objects like thread pools or database connections when only a few such objects are needed during the entire test.

+    class CachedGeneratorTest extends PerformanceTest.Regression {
+      def persistor = new persistence.SerializationPersistor

+      val sizes = Gen.range("size")(100000000, 500000000, 200000000)
+      val parallelismLevels = Gen.enumeration("parallelismLevel")(1, 2, 4, 8)
+      val pools = (for (par <- parallelismLevels) yield new collection.parallel.ForkJoinTaskSupport(new concurrent.forkjoin.ForkJoinPool(par))).cached
+      val inputs = Gen.tupled(sizes, pools)

+      performance of "foreach" in {
+        performance of "ParRange" in {
+          using(inputs) config (
+            exec.benchRuns -> 30,
+            exec.independentSamples -> 5
+          ) in { case (sz, p) =>
+            val pr = (0 until sz).par
+            pr.tasksupport = p
+            pr.foreach(x => ())
+          }
+        }
+      }
+    }

 ### Composed generators